-PART A: General Information
+PART A: GENERAL INFORMATION

-When key parts of the health care law take effect in 2014, there will be a new way to buy health insurance: the Health Insurance Marketplace.
-To assist you as you evaluate options for you and your family, this notice provides some basic information about the new Marketplace and employment based health coverage offered by your employer.
+Even if you are offered health coverage through your employment, you may have other coverage options through the Health Insurance Marketplace ("Marketplace").
+To assist you as you evaluate options for you and your family, this notice provides some basic information about the Health Insurance Marketplace and health coverage offered through your employment.